s-ngo/cebd1160_project/README.md

 ## Research Question

-Based off the Boston Dataset , can we use machine learning to predict the price of value of a given house?
+Based off the Boston Dataset, can we use machine learning to predict the value of a given house?

 ### Abstract